jpc22/jpc22.github.io/_pages/splash-page.md

   - image_path: /assets/images/Refixture-Flowchart.png
     alt: "Flowchart"
     title: "How it works"
-    excerpt: 'Users define, arrange, and generate their rooms by taking the steps in the flowchart.
+    excerpt: 'Users follow Refixture's workflow to define, arrange, and generate rooms of their own.
 Users create a close approximation of their rooms using the preset furniture designs included.
 The result may not look the same, but by applying measurements they can be scaled to match their real counterparts in size.
-Using the algorithm to place furniture is optional, and some fixtures in the room are static, meaning they do not move around.'
+Refixture works intuitively, but also provides documentation on all features.'
     url: "/documentation/"
     btn_label: "Documentation"
     btn_class: "btn--primary"
 feature_row5:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/chrome_2021-04-21_23-57-52.png
     title: "Testing and Feedback"
     excerpt: 'The project is welcome to feedback for the improvement of features and bug fixing.
 The testing plan for this projects consists of trying the latest test build and completing a short survey.'
     url: "/testing-plan/"
     btn_label: "Testing Plan"
     btn_class: "btn--primary"
 feature_row6:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/GitHub_Logo.png
     title: "Distribution"
     excerpt: 'The project has been designed to be open source and non-commercial, with the help of code and assets found royalty free on the web.'
 feature_row7: